sandeepkunkunuru/ws-d3-voltdb-sample-app/README.md

     - If the review is for a valid book.
     - If the reviewer has reviewed more books than permissible.
 - Results - Selects the top book based on number of reviews
-- ReviewsForBooks - Gives the count of reviews for a given book.
+- ReviewsForBook - Gives the count of reviews for a given book.
+Implemented using an inline query

 Reference projects
 -------------------